robrix/NSFastEnumeration-or-Consequences/NSFastEnumeration or Consequences.md

 		- you have to iterate the state yourself
 			- no high-level API exists to do the equivalent of `for(in)` step by step (that’s kind of the point)

+- therefore, maybe not the right API to use for expressing lazy evaluation (like generators)

 ## Alternatives (10min)